The Setup

 When we drive to the zig-zag parts of the road, Paul gets more nervous about the approaching military base.
 Several times, Paul stops and says this is his turnaround point.
 Then we get ready to get out of the car.
 But Jorge says multiple times to drive a little further.
 I see a viewpoint on my offline map, so I say “in 400 meters there will be a nice viewpoint where you can drop us off” but we drive by it.
 Two turns before the peak, we stop.
 Jonas and I thank Jorge and Paul for the ride and say goodbye.
 They turn around their car.

-“I thought you wanted to hike it up?” says Jonas.
-“I thought I’d give it a try.
+Jonas says “I thought you wanted to hike it up?” and I reply “I thought I’d give it a try.
 I also didn’t know it would work out this well.
 Besides, why walk it if you can hitch it?”
 We hike a little further past the next turn.
 Jonas puts on his long-sleeved shirt, as it’s quite cold and windy up here.
 We see a cabin with a taxi in front of it.
 It’s next to two viewpoints on the map, and the building turns out to be a café.
 Before we celebrate with a coffee, we want to see how far we can get to the peak.
 So we walk past it towards the radars, the dishes, and the antenna’s that mark the military base.

 Tour Guide in Uniform